 As long as you remain competent to manage your own legal affairs, you may terminate any power of attorney that you have previously executed.
 To the extent possible, you should collect and destroy the original powers of attorney and any copies, so as to avoid confusion or misrepresentation at a later date.

-Most attorneys who create a general estate plan will issue powers of attorney as a part of that plan;
+Estate Planning Lawyers: Most attorneys who create a general estate plan will help you execute powers of attorney as a part of that plan;

-If you do not wish to utilize an attorney to draft an estate plan, you can almost always obtain free power of attorney forms, which have already been reviewed for legality in your state, from a hospital.
-All you have to do is ask.
-Hospitals offer these forms because it can save them a great deal of difficulty if people obtain these authorizations when they are healthy and competent, as opposed to requiring one of their administrators to guide family members through the process of petitioning a court for the appointment of a guardian or conservator, and dealing with the associated delays.
+Hospitals: If you do not want to utilize an attorney to draft an estate plan and are content to use a prepared, standard form, you can almost always obtain free power of attorney forms from a hospital.
+Most hospitals offer standard power of attorney forms, and may even provide notary services to assist with their execution, because it can save them a great deal of difficulty if people issue these authorizations when they are healthy and competent, as opposed to requiring one of their administrators to guide family members through the process of petitioning a court for the appointment of a guardian or conservator, potentially delaying important medical decisions and treatment.

 When using a power of attorney form, keep in mind that laws are different in each U.S. state, and a standard form that is designed for a specific state may contain or omit language or content that renders it inappropriate for your state of residence.